grpc/proposal/A55-xds-stateful-session-affinity.md

 * Search the RPC headers (metadata) for header(s) named `Cookie` and get the set of all the cookies present.
 If the set does not contain a cookie whose name matches the `name` configuration value of the filter, then pass the RPC through.
-If you find more than one cookie with that `name` then log a local warning and pass the RPC through.
-Otherwise get the value of that cookie and base64-decode the value to get the `override-host` for the RPC.
+If you find more than one cookie with that `name`, then just pick the first cookie.
+Get the value of the cookie and base64-decode the value to get the `override-host` for the RPC.
 This value should be a syntactically valid IP:port address: if not, then log a local warning and pass the RPC through.
 For a valid `override-host` value, set it in the RPC context as the value of `upstreamAddress` state variable which will be used in the response processing of that RPC.

 * In case of a valid `override-host` value, pass this value as a "pick-argument" to the Load Balancer's pick method as described in [A31][].